AmedBrook/AI-Energy-Mangement-System/mkdocs/docs/contr_guide.md

-# How to contribute to HEO model.
+# How to contribute to AI-EMS model.

 This is a guide on how to contribute to AI-EMS.